pulibrary/princeton_ansible/roles/lib_sftp/AUTH_FLOW.md

 What sshd is asked to allow
 ---------------------------

-Alma and ArchivesSpace can present neither a key nor a certificate, so these two accounts need password authentication even where the host image switches it off.
-The role writes one drop-in that does exactly that, scoped to those accounts.
+The role writes one drop-in covering exactly what its accounts need: a key where the partner can manage one, a password only where it cannot, and the account names added to `AllowUsers` either way.

 ```mermaid
 ---